 - When a comment was added

 Ultimately, we want to correlate resolution time with logging statement.
-Over a large enough data set of tickets, we can determine which log lines lead to quicker resolution and infer that those log lines are effective.
-We can apply the same logic to log lines which didn’t lead to a quick resolution meaning and infer that those log lines are not useful and can potentially be improved.
+Over a large enough data set of tickets, we can determine which log lines lead to quicker resolution and infer that those lines are effective.
+We can apply the same logic to lines which didn’t lead to a quick resolution meaning and infer that those lines are not useful and can potentially be improved.

-This approach also requires the ability to associate log lines and code blocks.
+This approach also requires the ability to associate lines and code blocks.
 As discussed earlier, there are several ways of doing this.

-The benefit of this approach is that we can now effectively determine which logs are actually useful for root cause analysis and defect resolution as well as identifying areas which could use more logs.
+The benefit of this approach is that we can now effectively determine which are actually useful for root cause analysis and defect resolution as well as identifying areas which could use more logs.
 The main thing to watch out for in this approach is that the defect resolution time could be slightly skewed if it also includes the time to produce a fix which is different from when the root cause analysis was done.
 This could easily be solved by the defect tracking tool if it has a progress state to specifically identify specifically when root cause analysis was completed.

 As enterprise software developers, we are continually looking for ways to improve the quality of our products for our customers from reliability to documentation.
 One often overlooked area is product support as the support team is typically separate from the development team.
-By providing better analysis of logs in order to write better logs that helps to quickly identify and resolve issues, this leads to better support and a tighter coupling between the two teams.
+By providing better analysis of logs in order to write better ones that helps to quickly identify and resolve issues, this leads to better support and a tighter coupling between the two teams.

 Here at Pure Storage, we strive to always make sure the logs we write and phone home are full of relevant data for normal support operations to more advance predictive support such as Pure1 Meta™.
 Take some time to explore our support features as well as ensuring that your applications have just the right amount of logging for your needs.